cloudify-cosmo/cloudify-bash-plugin/README.md

 for example:

-    info THIS IS AN INFO PRINT
+    cfy_info THIS IS AN INFO PRINT
-    error THIS IS AN ERROR PRINT
+    cfy_error THIS IS AN ERROR PRINT

 This messages will be stored in Cloudify's logging mechanism and be viewed as regular logs.
 As such, they will be displayed in the CLI, as well as the Web interface.